nesor911/Noypi_Adventures/README.md

 Controls - Clicking mouse for attack, “A”, “D” and “W” for mobility.
 You can also interact with weapons for attack use and dialogues for strategy use.

 * Fonts:
-shortStack.png and shortStack.xml
+- shortStack.png and shortStack.xml
-Rayman Adventures (logo font)
+- Rayman Adventures (logo font)

 * Audio/Music:
-1. Adventure.mp3 and Adventure.ogg
+- Adventure.mp3 and Adventure.ogg
-2. AdventureHO2.mp3 and AdventureHO2.ogg
+- AdventureHO2.mp3 and AdventureHO2.ogg
-3. epic loop.mp3 and epic loop.ogg
+- epic loop.mp3 and epic loop.ogg
-4. Superhero_SuperHero_original_no_Intro.mp3 and SuperHero_original_no_Intro.ogg
+- Superhero_SuperHero_original_no_Intro.mp3 and SuperHero_original_no_Intro.ogg
-5. Scary-Monster.mp3 and Scary-Monster.ogg
+- Scary-Monster.mp3 and Scary-Monster.ogg
-6. Dark Rooms and Scary Things - isaiah658_1.mp3 and Dark Rooms and Scary Things - isaiah658_1.ogg
+- Dark Rooms and Scary Things - isaiah658_1.mp3 and Dark Rooms and Scary Things - isaiah658_1.ogg

 * Graphics:
+1. Characters
+a.
+Hero
+- Noy Pilegro (idle, running, jumping)
+b.
+Others
+- Ghost (floating)
+- Tikbalang (walking)
+- Manananggal (flying)

+2. Blocks
+a.
+Ground Platform

+3. Ambient (Background)
+- Country Field
+- Forest
+- Cemetery

+4. Others
+- Moving Platform
+- Portal
+- Web
+- Coffin
+- Bullets

+# Demographics
+Age: 8 to 60, Sex: Everyone, Casual

+# Platforms & Monetization
+Free android app with in-game ads, and paid version without ads.
+Free iOS with ads.
+Paid iOS version without ads.
+In game purchases.

 Most of the mp3 and ogg assets are downloaded from opengameart.org, its nice if you visit it.
 Wav assets was created and are exported from bxfr sound app.